thenumbernine/zeta-lua/zeta/README.txt

 - editor:
 	- move texpack tiles and change map tiles accordingly
 	- separate 'object' into 'create object' and 'select object'
+	- click-and-drag on tile selection to form rectangles for brush + stamp size?
 - object classes use 'spawnfields' for editor fields, types, and tooltips
 - fix collisions with sloped tiles.  determine ymin and ymax on the x side of sloped tiles and test that against object bbox.
 - environmental effects ... foreground warping (underwater, heat), blowing wind, falling snow/rain/leaves, etc